nathanmarz/cascalog/README.markdown

 # Using Cascalog within a project

 Cascalog is hosted at [Clojars](http://clojars.org/cascalog).
-Clojars is a maven repo that is trivially easy to integrate with maven or leiningen.
+Clojars is a maven repo that is trivially easy to use with maven or leiningen.

 # Tutorials